null

 • Durable canvas heading

-Colorado is known as the Centennial State because it was admitted to the union in 1876, the 100-year anniversary of America’s independence from Great Britain.
-Its flag features an interesting past.
+Colorado is known as the Centennial State because it was admitted to the union in 1876, the 100th anniversary of America’s independence from Great Britain.
 In 1910, a group of Coloradan Daughters of the American Revolution erroneously believed that Colorado lacked a flag and set it upon themselves to create one.

-Although Colorado had a flag since 1907, in 1911, its design was submitted to the Colorado State Senate by Andrew Carlisle Carson, and it was quickly accepted.
+Although Colorado has had a flag since 1907, in 1911, Andrew Carlisle Carson submitted a new design to the Colorado State Senate, which was quickly accepted.

-The 1911 design looks very similar to the current one, though, in the 1930s, the colors for the red and blue in it were standardized.
+The 1911 design looks very similar to the current one, though, in the 1930s, the red and blue colors were standardized.
 In 1964, the gold circle in the “C” was expanded to match the size of the center white stripe.
-This is the current design.

 Other Details